MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-architecture.md

     1. If the smart card is present, but it already has the named container, continue the search
     1. If the smart card is available, but a call to CardQueryFreeSpace indicates that the smart card has insufficient storage for an additional key container, continue the search
     1. Otherwise, use the first available smart card that meets the above criteria for the container creation
-1. If a matching smart card is not found in the CSP cache, make a call to the smart card subsystem.
-The callback that is used to filter enumerated smart cards verifies that a candidate smart card does not already have the named container, and that CardQueryFreeSpace indicates the smart card has sufficient space for an additional container.
+1. If a matching smart card isn't found in the CSP cache, make a call to the smart card subsystem.
+The callback that is used to filter enumerated smart cards verifies that a candidate smart card doesn't already have the named container, and that CardQueryFreeSpace indicates the smart card has sufficient space for an additional container.
 If no suitable smart card is found, the user is prompted to insert a smart card

 #### Delete a container

 1. If the specified container name is NULL, the default container is deleted.
 Deleting the default container causes a new default container to be selected arbitrarily.
-For this reason, this operation is not recommended
+For this reason, this operation isn't recommended
 1. For each smart card already known by the CSP, refresh the stored SCARDHANDLE and make the following checks:
-    1. If the smart card does not have the named container, continue the search
+    1. If the smart card doesn't have the named container, continue the search
     1. If the smart card has the named container, but the smart card handle is no longer valid, store the serial number of the matching smart card and pass it to SCardUI
-1. If a matching smart card is not found in the CSP cache, make a call to the smart card subsystem.
+1. If a matching smart card isn't found in the CSP cache, make a call to the smart card subsystem.
 The callback that is used to filter enumerated smart cards should verify that a candidate smart card has the named container.
 If a serial number was povided as a result of the previous cache search, the callback should filter enumerated smart cards on serial number rather than on container matches.
 If the context is non-silent and no suitable smart card is found, display UI that prompts the user to insert a smart card

 ### Base CSP and KSP-based architecture in Windows